-Where to Sell Your AI Skills as a Creator in 2026
+Where to Sell Your AI Skills and Prompts in 2026

-If you've built an AI workflow worth selling, you have four main options: PromptBase (large audience, high competition), Gumroad (full control, you drive traffic), the GPT Store (large reach, low monetization), and Creator Skills (smaller but creator-specific buyer audience).
-This guide compares all four so you can pick the right platform for your skill.
+If you've built an AI workflow worth selling, you have three main options: PromptBase (large audience, high competition), Gumroad (full control, you drive traffic), and the GPT Store (large reach, low direct monetization).
+This guide compares all three so you can pick the right platform for your skill.

 If you've spent weeks iterating on a Claude workflow that saves you 4 hours every time you use it, you've probably thought: someone else would pay for this.